aaromalonline/aaromalanil_horizon_s2/ROS2-ProximityAlertSm/README.md

 A virtual security system using ROS 2 that simulates motion detection using simple publisher & subscriber nodes.
 A sensor node publishes distance values, and an alert node checks if the distance is below a threshold.
 If an object is too close, it triggers an alarm (printed warning + optional sound).

-Use Case: This can simulate real-world security systems where a motion sensor detects intruders and triggers an alarm.
-This can be implimented using arduino and microros s/m where arduino itself acts as sensor node and publishes the distances from a ultrasonic sensor (proximity) to a topic whhere the alert subscribes to anlyse and trigger the alarm.
+Use Case: This can simulate real-world security systems where a motion sensor detects intruders and triggers an alarm or car reverse parking assist s/m or can be utilised to monitor & analyse the position of a object with respect to other.
+This can be implimented using arduino and microros s/m where arduino itself acts as sensor node and publishes the distances from a ultrasonic sensor (proximity) to a topic where the alert subscribes to anlyse and trigger the alarm by serial or wireless communication btw the arduino & computer.
 ROS implimentation is more effective and scalable compared to plane code implimentation.

 ## Directory Structure